LastationVRChat/Desktop-to-VRChat/README.md

 ## Step 3 — Start Streaming

 * Click **Start Streaming** in OBS.
-* Check your local HLS stream at:
+* You can test the local HLS stream at:

 ```
 http://127.0.0.1:8888/live/vrchat/index.m3u8